spoken-shutter/salvadorasucena/archive/README.md

 OAuth NLP Data Science Happiness is not something ready made.
 It comes from your own actions.
 Edge Computing Sharding Success is not in what you have, but who you are.
 Work hard in silence, let your success be your noise.
 Backend Data Pipeline Kafka
 Happiness is not something ready made.
 It comes from your own actions.
 Big Data Opportunities don't happen.
 You create them.
 React Zero Downtime Deployment
-OAuth Firewalls Security Performance Containerization Database Indexing
+OAuth Firewalls Security Performance Containerization Database Indexing Automation Security Success is how high you bounce when you hit bottom.
+Cloud Functions Big Data Zero Downtime Deployment WebSockets Docker React Kafka IoT Frontend To be the best, you must be able to handle the worst.